 A Brief History – Ridgid vs. Milwaukee

-Just like we said, they have practically been a brand marketed mostly to the budget-conscious consumers.
+Just like we said, they have practically been a brand marketed mostly to budget-conscious consumers.

-On the other hand, Milwaukee shared the same chronology, although within the last twenty years, they’ve really taken off and has been the representation of the upper-echelon of power tools out there, where they’re consistently putting out the priciest, best-quality products on the market today.
+On the other hand, Milwaukee shared the same chronology, although, within the last twenty years, they’ve really taken off and have been the representation of the upper-echelon of power tools out there, where they’re consistently putting out the priciest, best-quality products on the market today.

 Ridgid vs. Milwaukee Impact Driver Review